wharvex/NewShank/README.md

-### Last updated: 5/1
+### Last updated: 5/7

 To generate RISC-V: llc -march=riscv64 output_ir_3.ll -o out3.s

-fibonacci.shank can be converted to RISC-V, but needs further changes such that other .shank files could be run.
+fibonacci.shank can be converted to RISC-V. harmonic.shank can be converted to IR but not to RISC-V. Few changes would require.